 One of the most common causes of dry sockets is tobacco.
 Smoking can bring bacteria into the site while chewing tobacco can disturb the healing clot, making it essential to refrain from smoking or chewing tobacco for a minimum of 48 hours after surgery.

 Avoid exercising or playing intense sports after your wisdom tooth removal.
 You should focus on resting and take pain relievers so that you can feel better.
+Note that many people want to know if they can drive home after their wisdom teeth removed.
+We strongly suggest having a loved one drive you home.
+We don’t live in a world of self driving cars, yet, so it is better to be safe than sorry.

 Contact Costa Family and Cosmetic Dentistry